skanga/rafiki/README.md

 		}
 	}

-More examples available [here] (/src/example/java/org/pinae/rafiki)
+More examples available at /src/example/java/org/pinae/rafiki/

 ## License ##

-rafiki is licensed under the Apache License, Version 2.0 See LICENSE for full license text
+Rafiki is licensed under the Apache License, Version 2.0 See LICENSE for full license text